-Often small business owners and hotels use consumer WiFi routers designed for home use to provide public internet access.
-A home router with WiFi may be used as a WiFi hotspot.
+Often small business owners and hotels use home WiFi routers designed for home use to provide public internet access.
+A home WiFi router may be used as a WiFi access point.
 While it seems to be the cheapest way to do so, this table shows the major differences between home WiFi routers and proper hotspot networks used in public places such as cafe shops, shopping centres, hotels and resorts as well as company offices, where reliability and security of internet access is critical.

 Manly Electronics provides a complete service, including planning, installation and servicing of WiFi networks.

 |Home WiFi routers, points||Commercial / Enterprise WiFi points/hotspot networks|